TruStacks/trustacks/docs/docs/stacks/overview.md

 A stack is a representation of the software delivery tooling available during action plan execution.

-Stacks contain "out-of-band" application configuration parameters that cannot be securely or reliably derived from a source code repository.
+Stacks contain external configuration parameters that cannot be securely or reliably discovered from a source code repository.

 ## Input Fields